 Peace, Love and Lights, Bethel Woods , N.Y.

 Visit the historic site of the 1969 Woodstock festival for this drive-through, socially-distant holiday attraction.
-The light show, totaling just over one mile in length, runs nightly (including all holidays) from 5:00 to 10:00 p.m. through Jan.
-3.
+The light show, totaling just over one mile in length, runs nightly (including all holidays) from 5 to 9 or 10 p.m. through Jan.
+2.

 Did we miss a destination that is one of your favorites?
 Tell us in the comments.